 Observer training discussion topic (Véronic to confirm if we are discussing at this meeting or at another meeting specific to upcoming season discussion) :

-Action : Véronic to remind the corporations of the importance of providing a good initial training for the observers before deploying them.
-We do know that some new observers may need an adaptation period to get their sea legs and we are somewhat flexible on that.
-But when an observer repeatedly submits data where we suspect he/she may not be using their equipment properly, that becomes an issue for the department as we are unable to rely on the data collected by observers for both in season management and long term fishery management.
+Action - Veronic : Remind the corporations of the importance of providing a good initial training for the observers before deploying them.
+We do know that some new observers may need an adaptation period to get their sea legs.
+When an observer repeatedly submits poor-quality data, that becomes an issue for the department, since they cannot be reliably used for in-season management and long term fishery management.

 Internal Notes: